Sebastianhju/Runeterra-5e/Rules/Summoner Spells.md

 ---

 # Ghost<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-Summoners/Ghost_HD.png" align=right width=10% height=10%>
-You become invisible and gain 30ft additional walking speed for a minute.
+You gain 30ft additional walking speed for a minute and become invisible for a minute or until you cast a spell, make an attack roll or force another creature to make a saving throw.

 ---